alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-12-ruling-on-relative-of-deceased-sitting-beside-the-grave.md

 category: [bidah, funerals, fatwas]
 hijri: Dhul-Qa'idah 8, 1441
 note: true
-excerpt: It is impermissible bid’ah that a relative of the deceased sits at the grave after burial for half an hour.
+summary: It is impermissible bid’ah that a relative of the deceased sits at the grave after burial for half an hour.
 shaykhs:
  - Shaykh Ibn Baz
  - Shaykh Abdul-Razzaq al-Afify